dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 Hi,

-Everyone has or atleast heard of a database horror story.
-A bad query corrupts data, an operator error drops a table, or maybe script is update the wrong tables.
+Everyone has or at least heard of a database horror story.
+A bad query corrupts data, an operator drops a table, or maybe script updates the wrong tables.

 If you are lucky, its an easy fix.
 That is not always the case and sometimes it can take [months](https://www.dolthub.com/blog/2022-04-14-atlassian-outage-prevention/) and play out the public eye.